 Step 2: When the controller menu (Figure 2) appears, remove the startup disk and insert the blank formatted disk.
-Select the controller driver by pressing the corresponding letter from the menu.
-For example, from the menu in Figure 2, select 7) Intel Matrix Storage Manager 32 bit for Windows 32-bit operating system or 8) Intel Matrix Storage Manager 64 bit for Windows 64-bit.
+Select the controller driver by pressing the corresponding letter from the menu and press <Enter>.
+For example, from the menu in Figure 2, for Intel ICH10R SA TA controllers, select 1)Intel Matrix Storage driver for 32bit system for Windows 32-bit operating system or 2)Intel Matrix Storage driver for 64bit system for Windows 64-bit(Note 2).
 Your system will then automatically zip and transfer this driver file to the floppy disk.
-Press <0> to exit when finished.
+Press any key to exit when finished.

-(Note) For users without a startup disk:
+(Note 1) For users without a startup disk:

 Use an alternative system and insert the motherboard driver disk.
-From your optical drive folder, double click the MENU.exe file in the BootDrv folder (Figure 3).
+From your optical drive folder, double click the Menu.exe file in the BootDrv folder (Figure 3).
 A command prompt window will open similar to that in Figure 2.